 ICAP respects diversity, talents and abilities of all its employees.
 The Institute defines diversity as all the unique characteristics that make up each individual; personality, thinking style, work experience, work style, education, gender, age, race, color, religion, marital status, disability or other differences.

 ICAP prides itself in being the frontrunner for fostering an inclusive and enabling culture that facilitates effective participation of women, minorities and individuals with special needs.
 ICAP is also committed to provide equal employment opportunities to individuals with special needs.
-Currently we have 3% representation of individuals with special needs in our workforce.
+Currently we have three (03) representation of individuals with special needs in our workforce.